alexzhangs/aws-cfn-vpn/README.md

     events to the manager stack so that the node can be registered automatically.

-    Following chart shows how it works.
+    The following chart shows how it works.

     | Node Stacks | Manager Stack |
     |---|---|